Axia-Tech/AXIA-wiki/docs/general/glossary.md

-A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the AXIASolar Council to indicate that there is a need to do some task for the AXIASolar network and allowing users to receive DOT in return for working on that task.
+A mechanism which works in some sense as the reverse of a Treasury Proposal, allowing the AXIASolar Council to indicate that there is a need to do some task for the AXIASolar network and allowing users to receive SOLAR in return for working on that task.

 ## Bridge